Random lattice triangulations: Structure and algorithms: Introduction

-We then turn to the Glauber dynamics, again for the regime $\lambda<1$.
-Here we can show the following. \begin{theorem} There exists $\lambda_1>0$ such that for all $\lambda<\lambda_1$ the mixing time of the Glauber dynamics on triangulations of $\Lomn$ with parameter~$\lambda$ (and in the presence of arbitrary constraints) is $O(mn(m+n))$. \end{theorem} Theorem~\ref{thm:one} goes some way towards proving part~(a) of Conjecture~\ref{conj:mt}, though it does require $\lambda$ to be sufficiently small (rather than merely less than~1).
+Theorem~\ref{thm:one} goes some way toward proving part~(a) of Conjecture~\ref{conj:mt}, though it does require $\lambda$ to be sufficiently small (rather than merely less than~1).
 Our proof here uses a path coupling argument with a suitably chosen exponential metric on triangulations, and exploits properties of the geometry of the flip graph which we also establish.
 We also prove that our bound on the mixing time is tight.
-In the special case of triangulations of a 1-dimensional region $\Loonen$, we show that the mixing time is $O(n^2)$ {\it for all\/} $\lambda<1$.
-In this case triangulations turn out to be isomorphic to ``lattice paths" of length~$2n$ starting and ending at~0 with $\pm 1$ increments at each step.
+In the special case of triangulations of a 1-dimensional region $\Lambda^0_{1,n} $, we show that the mixing time is $O(n^2)$ \textit{for all} $\lambda<1$.
+In this case triangulations turn out to be isomorphic to ``lattice paths'' of length~$2n$ starting and ending at~0 with $\pm1$ increments at each step.

 Our final main result concerns the Glauber dynamics in the complementary regime $\lambda>1$.
-Here we are able to prove a slightly weaker version of part~(b) of Conjecture~\ref{conj:mt}. \begin{theorem} For any $\lambda>1$, the mixing time of the Glauber dynamics on triangulations of $\Lomn$ with parameter~$\lambda$ is $\exp(\Omega(m+n))$. \end{theorem}
+Here we are able to prove a slightly weaker version of part~(b) of Conjecture~\ref {conj:mt}.